Bhanga Bazar

+Today, it houses a railway goods yard, where freight trains unload commodities that are then distributed by truck across the entire Barak Valley.
+This infrastructure has reinforced Bhanga’s importance as a transport and logistics hub for southern Assam.A Rare Partition StoryBhanga Bazar also holds a remarkable place in the subcontinent’s post-independence history.

+After the partition of India in 1947, Bhanga Bazar — along with nearly three and a half police station areas — was initially placed under East Pakistan (now Bangladesh) for two days.
+Following a referendum (1947 Sylhet referendum) and administrative review, the residents overwhelmingly chose to join India officially two days after independence.
+This brief but defining episode is still remembered with pride as a testament to the people’s will and identity.Present-Day BhangaModern Bhanga Bazar is a well-developed rural town featuring a Sub-Registrar Office, Government Higher Secondary School, several private schools, banks, and a growing number of public services.

+Though the cattle market has ceased due to border restrictions, trade in betel nut and essential goods continues to thrive, sustaining its position as the commercial heart of the area.Bhanga Bazar today stands as a symbol of resilience and continuity — a place that has weathered the tides of geography, politics, and time, yet continues to flourish as a center of trade, transport, and community life in the Barak Valley.

 Geography

 Bhangabazar is located at 24.89°N 92.55°E. It has an average elevation of 15 metres.
 It is situated on the south bank of Kushiyara River which separate the town from Bangladesh.

-The distance of Bhangabazar town from the state capital of Assam, Guwahati is 310.8 km via NH 44, 13.8 km from Badarpur, Assam, 14.8 km from Karimganj, Assam.
+The distance of Bhangabazar town from the state capital of Assam, Dispur is 310.8 km via NH 44, 13.8 km from Badarpur, Assam, 14.8 km from Karimganj, Assam.
 Bhanga Bazar was the original part of Sylhet District wherein a large number of people have been gathered in two days for a week for their business purposes such as betel nut, domestic items and cattle markets etc. But at present there is no such market as in previous time due to international border areas.